luau-lang/luau/rfcs/generalized-iteration.md

 Thus, today the loop `for k, v in tab do` effectively executes `k, v = tab()` on the first iteration, which is why it yields `attempt to call a table value`.
 If the object defines `__call` metamethod then it can act as a self-iterating method, but this is not idiomatic, not efficient and not pure/clean.

-This proposal comes in two pars: general support for `__iter` metamethod and default implementation for tables without one.
-After this proposal, there's going to be a single, idiomatic, general and performant way to iterate through the object of any type:
+This proposal comes in two parts: general support for `__iter` metamethod and default implementation for tables without one.
+With both of these in place, there's going to be a single, idiomatic, general and performant way to iterate through the object of any type:

 ```lua
 for k, v in obj do